 #2 Is the Roaster’s Website Secure?

-A website that is secure will only be accessible via HTTPS and have a lock.
+A secure website will only be accessible via HTTPS and have a lock.

-There are also cases where the main site is secure and the store section isn’t.
-As you are navigating from the home page to checkout, keep your eye on the corner of your browser to confirm the server is still secure.
+There are also cases where the main site is secure, and the store section isn’t.
+As you navigate from the home page to checkout, keep your eye on the corner of your browser to confirm the server is still secure.

-There is no reason today for the customer not to have their entire shopping experience on a secure server.
+There is no reason for the customer not to have their entire shopping experience on a secure server today.

-Another clue to look for on the website includes seeing if the current year is displayed in the footer of the page.
-That is an indicator that their site is more likely to be maintained.
-All software requires periodically making updates.
-There is no way for you as a customer to know if they are maintaining their ordering system, but you can peek at the footer.
+Another clue to look for on the website is whether the current year is displayed in the footer.
+That is an indicator that the site is more likely to be maintained.
+All software requires periodic updates.
+As a customer, you cannot know if they are maintaining their ordering system, but you can peek at the footer.

 I took these screenshots on June 21, 2017.
-One is updated.
-One is a decade old.
+One is updated, and one is a decade old.
 Which ordering system will you trust your credit card with more?

 #3 Review the Offerings and Shopping Cart Options

-Our list is probably pretty small now, so it will be easier to pick a roaster for your coffee mail order subscription.
+Our list is probably pretty small now, so picking a roaster for your coffee mail-order subscription will be easier.
 My advice now would be to search for what is most important to you.
-For me, it will be a combination of varietals available and price.
+For me, it will be a combination of available varieties and prices.
 I prefer single-origin coffee over blends and lighter to medium roasts over dark.

 Also, keep an eye out for the size.
 Not every bag of coffee is 12 or 16 ounces.
-At the time of this writing, Coava Coffee out of Portland is selling bags of coffee for $15.
+At the time of this writing, Coava Coffee out of Portland sells bags of coffee for $15.
 But those bags are just 250 grams.
 That is less than 9 ounces!
-Meanwhile, a few blocks away Water Avenue Coffee is selling its 12-ounce Roaster Choice bags for $15.
+Meanwhile, Water Avenue Coffee is selling its 12-ounce Roaster Choice bags for $15 a few blocks away.
 Both are equally great roasters, but at the same price, I’ll take the extra 3 ounces of coffee with Water Avenue.

 Some Picks For Coffee Mail Order Subscriptions

-In the event, you don’t want to do the research described above, here are a few coffee roasters that I know are excellent and your entire shopping experience will be secure.
+If you don’t want to do the research described above, here are a few excellent coffee roasters.
+Your entire shopping experience will be secure.

 #1 Blue Bottle Coffee – Oakland, CA

-Blue Bottle Coffee has one of the best coffee ordering systems online and their coffee is outstanding as well.
-For a year I had their Single Origin coffee subscription and I loved every bag I received.
+Blue Bottle Coffee has one of the best online coffee ordering systems, and its coffee is also outstanding.
+I had their Single Origin coffee subscription for a year, and I loved every bag I received.
 Inside the box, they will include a card about the coffee.
-Blue Bottle has created a 10 question quiz to help guide you to a coffee that you will like.
+Blue Bottle has created a 10-question quiz to help guide you to a coffee you like.

 #2 Paradise Coffee Roasters – Ramsey, MN

 I found Paradise Coffee several years ago when I was a more active home coffee roaster.
-I started out buying their green coffee beans and then began buying their roasts.
-For years Paradise Coffee has received outstanding scores on Coffee Review for not only their single-origin offerings but for some of their espresso blends as well.
-Paradise Coffee is also taking the lead on seeking out specialty robusta coffee, which is something you will hear more about in the years to come.
+I started buying their green coffee beans and then their roasts.
+For years, Paradise Coffee has received outstanding scores on Coffee Review for their single-origin offerings and some of their espresso blends.
+Paradise Coffee is also taking the lead on seeking specialty robusta coffee, which you will hear more about in the coming years.

 #3 Atlas Coffee Club – Austin, TX

-Atlas Coffee Club uses a travel theme to provide Single Origin coffees from around the world.
+Atlas Coffee Club uses a travel theme to provide Single-origin coffees worldwide.
 Each coffee is shipped with a postcard from the region.
 Their subscription checkout allows you to customize the number of bags, how often you will receive the shipment, roast level preference, and grind size from a single easy-to-follow screen.

 #4 Bows & Arrows Coffee, Victoria BC